 David M. Addison

-A native of Banff, Scotland, David M. Addison is a graduate of Aberdeen University.
-As well as essays in various publications, he has written several books, mainly about his travels.
+A native of Banff, Scotland, David M. Addison was a graduate of Aberdeen University.
+As well as essays in various publications, he wrote several books, mainly about his travels.

-Since taking early retirement (he is not as old as he looks), he has more time but less money to indulge his unquenchable thirst for travel (and his wife would say for Cabernet Sauvignon and malt whisky).
-He is doing his best to spend the children’s inheritance by travelling as far and wide and as often as he can.
+Since taking early retirement, he had more time but less money to indulge his unquenchable thirst for travel (and his wife would say for Cabernet Sauvignon and malt whisky).
+He travelled as far and wide and as often as he could.

 In 2015 An Innocent Abroad received an award in the Bookbzz Prize Writer Competition for Biography and Memoir.
-David's most recent travels took him to the Highlands of Scotland, exploring Visit Scotland’s recently unveiled NC500, dubbed "Scotland's Route 66", and rated one of the top five most scenic road journeys in the world.
+David's travels eventually took him to the Highlands of Scotland, exploring the North Coast 500 road trip - dubbed "Scotland's Route 66" - and rated one of the top five most scenic road journeys in the world.
 He later wrote books on the culture and history behind the South-West Coastal 300 route and Snow Roads scenic route.

 For more details about David and his work, please visit his website at www.davidmaddison.org.